 Designing Crops for Global Food Security

-P2IRC combines the sciences of plant bioinformatics and genomics with crop phenotyping (the identification of useful traits) through the use of advanced image acquisition technologies, high-performance computing, and impactful socioeconomic analyses.
+P2IRC will combine the sciences of plant bioinformatics and genomics with crop phenotyping (the identification of useful traits) using advanced image acquisition technologies, high-performance computing, and impactful socioeconomic analyses.

 Technologies and expertise developed at P2IRC will elevate Canada’s position as a global powerhouse in agricultural research and lead to commercial spin-offs involving field and aerial sensors, satellite imaging, robotics, and big data analytics.

-- The program involves partnerships with six Canadian universities, three international universities, and more than 15 private and public organizations, including the National Research Council and Agriculture and Agri-Food Canada.
+- The program involves partnerships with several Canadian universities, four international universities, and more than 15 private and public corporations, including the National Research Council and Agriculture and Agri-Food Canada.

 - The research involves scientists from a wide range of centres located at U of S including GIFS, the Crop Development Centre in the College of Agriculture and Bioresources, the Canadian Light Source, and the Sylvia Fedoruk Canadian Centre for Nuclear Innovation.
 The Johnson-Shoyama Graduate School of Public Policy is P2IRC's lead partner on policy research.